The 1940's and 1950's

 As part of our efforts to engage with the local community and offer our gardening expertise through experiences, we introduced our newest structural addition to the village in 2016; Pugh’s Woodland Lodge - A robust log cabin with an envious outside space to facilitate a variety of workshops for all groups of people and all ages, nestled in the surrounding woodland of Pugh’s Garden Village Radyr.

-Headed up by our Woodland Lodge rangers, Catherine & Elaine, we offer an array of workshops for Adults, Children, Toddlers and Schools all year round!
+Headed up by our Woodland Lodge rangers, we began offering an array of workshops for Adults, Children, Toddlers and Schools.

 This was later added to in 2018 when we opened up our second Woodland Lodge in Pugh's Garden Centre in Wenvoe to allow us to offer similar experience to groups in the Vale of Glamorgan.

 Where we are today...